What We Started

 What We Started is an American documentary film about electronic dance music that premiered on June 15, 2017, at the Los Angeles Film Festival.
 The film is directed by Bert Marcus and Cyrus Saidi and produced by Bert Marcus, Cassandra Hamar, Cyrus Saidi and Bert Marcus Productions.

 Background

 The film chronicles three decades of electronic dance music by focusing on the careers of Carl Cox and Martin Garrix.
-It also included other individuals such as Erick Morillo, Moby, David Guetta, Steve Angello, Afrojack, Tiesto, Usher and Ed Sheeran.
+It also includes other individuals such as Erick Morillo, Moby, David Guetta, Steve Angello, Afrojack, Tiesto, Usher and Ed Sheeran.
 The film consists of interviews with artists involved with EDM's pervasiveness in pop culture.

 The documentary begins with Carl Cox who walked around the empty cavern of Space in Ibiza, the nightclub where he had served as resident DJ since 2001.